yujiosaka/headless-chrome-crawler/README.md

     onSuccess: (result => {
       console.log('onSuccess', result);
     }),
-    ensureClearCache: false, // Set false so that cache won't be cleared when closing the crawler cache,
+    persistCache: true, // Set true so that cache won't be cleared when closing the crawler cache,
   });
 }